 - Below is a list of courses conducted in English or other language offered by Faculties/Graduate Schools.
-The language of instruction may be subject to change. - You may not be able to register for these courses due to some restrictions. - Updated information on the courses you registered can be referred on the "Course Registration". - Syllabuses can be referred from https://gslbs.adst.keio.ac.jp/. - Due to the difference of the Class Portal System for SFC, if you wish to take courses offered by SFC, please make sure to contact us beforehand. - Academic Calendar may vary depending on the Faculty/Graduate School.
+The language of instruction may be subject to change. - You may not be able to register for these courses due to some restrictions. - Updated information on the courses you registered can be referred on the "Course Registration". - Syllabuses can be referred from https://gslbs.adst.keio.ac.jp/. - Academic Calendar may vary depending on the Faculty/Graduate School.